-It is not yet clear what implications the present study may have to the analysis of the space $\Hom_{\SO_n(F)}[\pi_1,\pi_2]$ for irreducible admissible representation $\pi_1$ of $\SO_{n+1}(F)$, and $\pi_2$ of $\SO_n(F)$; but in the least, it gives rise to newer questions in representation theory, specially when one interchanges the roles of $\pi_1$ and $\pi_2$ and considers $\Hom_{\SO_n(F)}[\pi_2,\pi_1]$, and more generally, $\Ext^i_{\SO_n(F)}[\pi_2,\pi_1]$, in analogy with the known relationship, $\EP[V_1,V_2] = \EP[V_2,V_1]$ when $V_1$ and $V_2$ are finite length representations on the same group.
-To emphasize that there is very different analysis --- and results --- depending on whether we consider $\Ext^i_H[\pi_2,\pi_1]$, or $\Ext^i_H[\pi_1,\pi_2]$, where $\pi_1$ is a smooth representation of a group $G$ of finite length, and $\pi_2$ of a subgroup $H$ of the group $G$, we call the sections dealing with $\Ext^i_H[\pi_2,\pi_1]$, {\it Branching laws---the other direction} to emphasize this difference.
-Among other results, we expect that $\Ext^i_H[\pi_1,\pi_2]$ is non-zero only for $i=0$, either for $\pi_1$ and $\pi_2$ generic, or in a generic sense for the representations $\pi_1,\pi_2$.
-On the other hand we expect that $\Ext^i_H[\pi_2,\pi_1]$ is typically zero for $i=0$, and shows up first for $i$ equals the split rank of the center of the Levi from which $\pi_2$ arises through parabolic induction of a supercuspidal representation; in fact $\Ext^i_H[\pi_2,\pi_1]$ is zero beyond the split rank of the center of the Levi by generalities mentioned in the preliminaries below, so $\Ext^i_H[\pi_1,\pi_2]$ i s typically nonzero only for $i=0$, whereas $\Ext^i_H[\pi_2,\pi_1]$ is nonzero only for the largest possible $i$.
-We make precise some of these suggestions during the course of the paper, and discuss some examples as evidences to the suggested conjectures made here.
+Based on various examples, a clear picture seems to be emerging about $\Ext^i_{H}[\pi_1,\pi_2]$.
+For example, we expect that when $\pi_1$ and $\pi_2$ are tempered, $\Ext^i_H[\pi_1,\pi_2]$ is nonzero only for $i=0$.
+On the other hand we expect that $\Ext^i_H[\pi_2,\pi_1]$ is typically zero for $i=0$ (so no wonder branching is usually not considered as a subrepresentation!), and shows up only for $i$ equals the split rank of the center of the Levi from which $\pi_2$ arises through parabolic induction of a supercuspidal representation; in fact $\Ext^i_H[\pi_2,\pi_1]$ is zero beyond the split rank of the center of this Levi by generalities, so $\Ext^i_H[\pi_1,\pi_2]$ is typically nonzero only for $i=0$, whereas $\Ext^i_H[\pi_2,\pi_1]$ is nonzero only for the largest possible $i$.
+We make precise some of these suggestions during the course of the paper, and discuss some examples as evidence for the suggested conjectures made here.